Dread (role-playing game): Publication history

 Dread was designed by Epidiah Ravachol and Nathaniel Barmore and published by The Impossible Dream in 2006 as a 168-page softcover book with cover art by Christy Schaefer and interior art by Jill Krynicki and Taylor Winder.
 The game was also translated into several other languages and published by Kalandhorizont Könyvek (Hungarian), MS Edizioni (Italian), and System Matters Verlag (German).

 In May 2015, Dread was featured as a two-part episode on TableTop.
-Wil Wheaton praised Dread's "very innovative device to build up tension and really put the scare in players".
+Wil Wheaton praised Dreads "very innovative device to build up tension and really put the scare in players".

 In March 2019, Dread and its creator Epidiah Ravachol were featured on the ProudGamers podcast, The ProudTable, and Epidiah spoke about his inspirations behind the game.

-Dread's use of a Jenga tower to heighten narrative tension in a role-playing game later inspired the same game mechanic in the romance game Star Crossed by Alex Roberts, which won a Diana Jones Award.
+Dreads use of a Jenga tower to heighten narrative tension in a role-playing game later inspired the same game mechanic in the romance game Star Crossed by Alex Roberts, which won a Diana Jones Award.

+Dread has also been played on the Smosh Games channel as a 10 part series, Smosh vs Dread (2024-2025) -See part one: Jenga Decides Our Fate | Smosh vs. Zombies Episode 1- and a live streamed stage show, Were All Gonna Die (2025) both hosted by professional game master and story teller George Primavera.